How to stay focused when you're working from home

 Music is good for creativity but it shouldn’t become a distraction.
 If you can’t stand working in silence, try listening to an industry-related podcast so you can learn while you work.
 I enjoy picking up useful social media marketing tips from The Jan Murray Podcast, for example.

-If you would like any copywriting support while you're working from home, email email@example.com.
+If you'd like copywriting support while you're working from home, message me.